Snekyy/arch-manual/README.md

 ```bash
 fdisk /dev/XXX # replace XXX with your ssd
 ```
-Creating partitions using "n" command, 512M to efi all other space to root part.
+Creating new gpt table of partitions using "g" command.
+Than creating new partition with "n" 512M to efi all other space to root part.
 Than using "t" command changing type of 512 MB partition to EFI System.
 And write changes with "w".</br>